MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 ### Compliance

-Each security recommendation is categorized for the entire organization.
+Each security recommendation is categorized by compliance state for the entire organization.

 - *Compliant* indicates that the recommendation was implemented successfully.
 - *Mitigated by org* displays when you've taken steps to mitigate recommendations elsewhere, and Security Exposure Management can't know whether recommendations are compliant.
 For example, by changing a status in Secure score.